destination-earth-digital-twins/deode_harp_plugin/README.md

 ## Automatic scripts

 ### For single verifications
-launch_from_user.py is a script to run a single verification of a DEODE experiment run by yourself or some other user.
+The script launch_from_user.py can be used to run a single verification of a DEODE experiment run by yourself or some other user.
+It automatically writes the configuration file and launches the verification suite.
 This can be use to verify your runs or some colleague's runs.
 For this purpose, make sure to set ECFS_ARCHIVE_RELPATH_DEODEOUTPUT="/deode/" and USE_OPERATIONAL_INDEXING="no" in harpverify_plugin.toml.
+Make sure to have your poetry environment activated for DW.

-It can also be used to run a single verification ran by the on-duty team (typically using the operational account, currently aut6432 on ATOS), setting "/DE_NWP/deode/" and "yes" in the previous two variables.
+This script can also be used to run a single verification ran by the on-duty team (typically using the operational account, currently aut6432 on ATOS), setting "/DE_NWP/deode/" and "yes" in the previous two variables.

 The script is run like this:
 ```
  python3 launch_from_user.py -h